Know your onions!

 What nature gifts us!
 But more seriously:

-Our Friday Feasts are an inclusive long lunch with a farm tour.
+Our Feasts are an inclusive long lunch with a farm tour.
 Think of a long farmhouse table, multiple seasonal dishes from produce sourced on our farm and nearby, along with four tailored, matched alcoholic drinks to celebrate the meal.
-(We have a carefully selected list of Tasmanian beer, wine, cider and spirits, and additional alcoholic drinks will be available for an extra charge.)
+(We have a carefully selected list of other Tassie drinks, and additional alcoholic drinks will be available for an extra charge.)
 If you’re not drinking alcohol, or only some of the drinks, we will provide bespoke non-alcoholic drinks in their place.
 The meal is indeed a feast; it’s intended to be substantial, and most people don’t need dinner afterwards.

-Our lunches and cookery classes are small so we are unable to offer refunds.
 Please contact us if you need to cancel and we will do our best to fill your spot from the waiting list.
-If we are able to fill your spot, we will happily re-book you for a later date.
+If we are able to fill your spot, we will happily refund you.
 We would also encourage you to offer your place to a friend.

 We’re about an hour south of Hobart in the Huon Valley, not far from Cygnet and Huonville.
 We will send you a full description of our location when you book